 Sec.
-51 INTERFERENCE is an act of an offensive player, team member or others which impedes hinders or confuses a defensive player while he is attempting to execute a play.
+51 INTERFERENCE is an act of an offensive player, team member or others which impedes hinders or confuses a defensive player while they are attempting to execute a play.

-- A. Physical Interference occurs when an offensive player physically interferes with, impedes or confuses a defensive player while he is attempting to make a play. - B. Verbal Interference occurs when an offensive player uses vocal/verbal actions that interfere with, impede, or confuse a defensive player while he is attempting to make a play. - C. Spectator Interference when a spectator interferes with a player's ability to make a play.
+- A. Physical Interference occurs when an offensive player physically interferes with, impedes or confuses a defensive player while they are attempting to make a play. - B. Verbal Interference occurs when an offensive player uses vocal/verbal actions that interfere with, impede, or confuse a defensive player while they are attempting to make a play. - C. Spectator Interference when a spectator interferes with a player's ability to make a play.

 Sec.
-52 LEGAL CATCH is a fly ball caught in the glove or in the hand and is securely held, and the player is in control of the ball and himself.
+52 LEGAL CATCH is a fly ball caught in the glove or in the hand and is securely held, and the player is in control of the ball and themselves.